nerdylabs/Mail-Spam-detection-using-NLP/README.md

 ![](Images/loss.png)

 As you can see the training loss smoothly decreases and the validation loss shoots up but then decreases again which is fine.
-I don't know why did that sudden increase take place
+I don't know why did that sudden increase took place, but I guess it's fine.

+# Testing on custom message

+now I tested on my custom messge "Get 100% off for this random thing that you won in a lottery!!!!!".
+Now this message surely is a spam and it predicts spam as well